New Short Logo04

 LET THEM EAT CAKE

 Marie Antoinette, the doomed queen of King Louis XVI, was viciously maligned throughout her reign.
 The victim of countless rumors, charges of adultery, and other unfounded allegations, her Austrian heritage thwarted her ingratiation with the French people.
-She never uttered the infamous phrase “Let them eat cake”, in response to protests that the poor were starving, but it didn’t matter.
+She never uttered the famous phrase “Let them eat cake”, in response to protests that the poor were starving, but it didn’t matter.
 She was convicted of treason and like her husband, was executed via the guillotine.
 For the revolutionaries, it was the icing on the cake.

 There are many types of cakes and a variety of methods for creating them.
 Cakes can be generally divided into two categories: foam cakes and shortened or butter cakes.
 Foam cakes differ from shortened cakes on a number of dimensions.
 Foam cakes have a higher ratio of eggs to flour and typically don’t rely on baking powder or baking soda for leavening.
 Beating air into the eggs in a foam cake provides the lightness and volume.
 Angel food cake is the quintessential example.
 Some foam cakes contain no fat or rely on egg yolk as the only fat.
 Shortened cakes contain fat, usually butter or shortening and regularly employ baking powder or soda.